SignPath/fdn-website/docs/terms.md

 * **No hacking tools**

-  Software must not include features that may be used to circumvent security measures or exploit security vulnerabilities of their execution environment (e.g. operating system), including security diagnosis tools.
+  Software must not include features designed to identify or exploit security vulnerabilities or circumvent security measures of their execution environment.
+This includes security diagnosis tools that actively scan for and highlight exploitable vulnerabilities, e.g. by identifying unprotected network ports, missing password protection etc.

+  This clause _does not_ probibit:

+  * features that detect _actual_ security breaches, e.g. traces of being hacked, presence of malware or potentially unwanted programs
+  * scanning software artifacts during development or testing (since this occurs outside the software's execution environment)

-  We are aware of the utility of white hat security tools, but cannot sign them using SignPath Foundation certificates.
+  We are aware of the utility of white hat security tools, but cannot sign them using SignPath Foundation certificates at this time.

 ### Conditions for end user interactions